1 March 2026

 Random slopes

-• Are only intercepts affected by random factors, or also responses?
+• Are only intercepts affected by random factors, or also effects of some predictors?

 • e.g., spruce trees